-Door County, like the rest of Wisconsin is rich in fertile farmland which is one reason why Door County annually remains one of the country’s top producers of tart cherries, the same cherries used in most recipes and mid-July just happens to be cherry picking season, so I wanted to be sure I had an opportunity to pick some cherries before my vacation was over.
+Door County, like the rest of Wisconsin, is rich in fertile farmland which is one reason why Door County annually remains one of the country’s top producers of tart cherries, the same cherries used in most recipes and mid-July just happens to be cherry picking season, so I wanted to be sure I had an opportunity to pick some cherries before my vacation was over.
 We asked around during the week to find out when and where we could pick our own cherries.
 One place that was recommended to us was Choice Orchards in Sturgeon Bay.
-Upon arrival at Choice Orchards we checked in to receive our cherry bucket and were given directions to the cherry orchards where we were able to drive up right next to the trees giving me just mere feet to maneuver my wheelchair before reaching the trees.
-The trees were so full of fruit it took us under an hour to fill our 5 pound bucket.
+Upon arrival at Choice Orchards, we checked in to receive our cherry bucket and were given directions to the cherry orchards where we were able to drive up right next to the trees giving me just mere feet to maneuver my wheelchair before reaching the trees.
+The trees were so full of fruit it took us under an hour to fill our 5-pound bucket.

 Northern Sky Theater

-Located inside Peninsula State Park in Fish Creek is Northern Sky Theater.
+Located inside Peninsula State Park in Fish Creek is the Northern Sky Theater.
 Northern Sky is an amphitheater surrounded by tall Wisconsin pine trees providing the perfect outdoor setting to watch the various performances put on annually in the summer and fall by members of the American Folklore Theatre.
-During my time in Door County I had the opportunity to experience one such performance called “When Butter Churns to Gold.”
+During my time in Door County, I had the opportunity to experience one such performance called “When Butter Churns to Gold.”
 The performance which involves some audience participation is a good versus evil romantic comedy telling how one young maiden’s dreams will be shattered unless she can come up with her overdue mortgage payment for the family farm.

 Accessibility in the theater is limited but upon entering the parking area, disabled ticket holders will be provided directions to the disabled parking where you are then escorted along the side of the stage on a short wood-chip packed path to your seats.
 Food and beverage is sold however the stand is at the top in the back of the theater.
 I would suggest having someone able-bodied with you to provide any additional assistance.